bareblackfoot/IDNet/README.md

 ### Prerequisites
   - A basic Tensorflow installation.
 The code follows **r1.2** format.
 If you are using r1.0, please check out the r1.0 branch to fix the slim Resnet block issue.
 If you are using an older version (r0.1-r0.12), please check out the r0.12 branch.
 While it is not required, for experimenting the original RoI pooling (which requires modification of the C++ code in tensorflow), you can check out my tensorflow [fork](https://github.com/endernewton/tensorflow) and look for ``tf.image.roi_pooling``.
   - Python packages you might not have: `cython`, `opencv-python`, `easydict` (similar to [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn)).
 For `easydict` make sure you have the right version.
 I use 1.6.
-  - Docker users: Since the recent upgrade, the docker image on docker hub (https://hub.docker.com/r/mbuckler/tf-faster-rcnn-deps/) is no longer valid.
-However, you can still build your own image by using dockerfile located at `docker` folder (cuda 8 version, as it is required by Tensorflow r1.0.)
-And make sure following Tensorflow installation to install and use nvidia-docker[https://github.com/NVIDIA/nvidia-docker].
-Last, after launching the container, you have to build the Cython modules within the running container.

 ### Installation
 1. Clone the repository